asishrs/smartthings-ringalarm/README.md

 ![Build Status](https://api.travis-ci.org/asishrs/smartthings-ringalarm.svg?branch=master "Build Status")

-**Warning** - This setup is going to take 30 minutes to an hour depending on your exposure on the SmartThings app, AWS Lambda, and Java.
+> - :clock1: This setup is going to take 30 minutes to an hour depending on your exposure on the [SmartThings app](https://docs.smartthings.com/en/latest/getting-started/first-smartapp.html), [AWS Lambda](https://aws.amazon.com/lambda/), and Java.
+> - :dollar: Deploying the Bridge Application in AWS as a Lambda is free but you will be charged for the use of API Gateway and Data Transfer.
+Based on my initial calculation this will less than a dollor per month.

 This page explains, how to set up Ring Alarm as a virtual device on your SmartThings.
 Ring Alarm uses WebSockets to communicate to ring server for checking Alarm Status and Status changes.
 Unfortunately, SmartThings app does not support WebSockets, and we have to create a bridge application which accepts HTTP calls from SmartThings and communicate to Ring Alarm via WebSockets.
 Below diagram explains the flow.